pr0g/as/README.md

 - There's bound to be bugs!
 - The performance is likely not very good either (I'm working on improving this, for example creating template specializations for the common cases etc.)
 - No SIMD (yet? we'll see... 🤔)
-- I've probably made some horrible mistake somewhere which I'll be terribly embarassed about once brought to my attention.
+- I've probably made some horrible mistake somewhere which I'll be terribly embarrassed about once brought to my attention.

 ## Using and/or installing the library